WFP-VAM/modape/docs/index.md

 Adding the `--sgrid` flag will extract or mosaic the s-grid rather than the smoothed data.

-All mosaics/subsets will be saved to the target directory (default current working directory) as GeoTIFF files, in a geographic coordinate system (EPSG:4326 - WGS84) with the naming convetion:
+All mosaics/subsets will be saved to the target directory (default current working directory) as GeoTIFF files, in a geographic coordinate system (EPSG:4326 - WGS84) with the naming convention:

 _REGION PARAMETER yyyyjddd_